Redon-Tech/Redon-Hub/docs/setup/bot/database.md

 We use [Prisma](https://www.prisma.io/) to manage our database.
 To setup Prisma we will use the following command.

 === "Relational Database"
+    - Windows
     ```bash
     python -m prisma generate --schema relational-schema.prisma

     # Using db push is not always the best way to do this, however it is the easiest.
     python -m prisma db push --schema relational-schema.prisma
     ```
+    - Linux
+    ```bash
+    python3 -m prisma generate --schema relational-schema.prisma

+    # Using db push is not always the best way to do this, however it is the easiest.
+    python3 -m prisma db push --schema relational-schema.prisma
+    ```

 === "MySQL (MariaDB)"
+    - Windows
     ```bash
     python -m prisma generate --schema mysql-schema.prisma

     # Using db push is not always the best way to do this, however it is the easiest.
     python -m prisma db push --schema mysql-schema.prisma
     ```
+    - Linux
+    ```bash
+    python3 -m prisma generate --schema mysql-schema.prisma

+    # Using db push is not always the best way to do this, however it is the easiest.
+    python3 -m prisma db push --schema mysql-schema.prisma
+    ```
 === "MongoDB"
+    - Windows
     ```bash
     python -m prisma generate --schema mongodb-schema.prisma

     # Using db push is not always the best way to do this, however it is the easiest.
     python -m prisma db push --schema mongodb-schema.prisma
+    ```
+    - Linux
+    ```bash
+    python3 -m prisma generate --schema mongodb-schema.prisma

+    # Using db push is not always the best way to do this, however it is the easiest.
+    python3 -m prisma db push --schema mongodb-schema.prisma
     ```
 [Next: Configuration](/setup/bot/configuration){ .md-button .md-button--primary }